-ADMN 5043 The School Principalship: 3 semester hours.
+ADMN 5304 The Role of the Principal: 3 semester hours.

 Problems in elementary and secondary school administration with emphasis on the organization, administration, and supervision of curricular and extra- curricular programs, and the management of school personnel and students.

-ADMN 5053 Administration of Special Programs: 3 semester hours.
+ADMN 5305 Management of Special Programs: 3 semester hours.

 Administrative and management techniques for implementing special school programs in the areas of special education, reading, career education, vocational-technical education and pupil services.

 ADMN 5306 Problems in Education Administration: 3 semester hours.